-Ison is a long-serving player for the club but will hang up the playing boots as he looks to help rebuild the once unbeatable Blues.
+Ison is a long-serving player of the club, but will hang up the playing boots as he looks to rebuild the once unbeatable Blues.

 Normally playing in the halves, Ison has a big reputation around league circles for his experience in the game and his passion for the Wauchope community.